 First time in Parga

 [Parga] (https://nikana.gr/en/vodic/epir/mesta/2519/parga) is a small town where you can't get bored even if you spend the entire holiday there.
-However, since there is generally a lot of crowds on the city beach, you will definitely want some peace on a beach outside the city.
+However, since there is generally a lot of crowds on the central beach, you will definitely want some peace on a beach outside the town.
 If you like an active holiday, this is the reason why you should explore the Parga environment a little bit.

 Be sure to visit the famous Aheron River.
 You can take a walk by the river, ride horses..
 We recommend that you rent a kayak and go down to Ammoudia beach.
 You will see otters, herons, beavers, water turtles and enjoy the quiet river and fantastic nature.
 Aheron is certainly one of the most interesting attractions around Parga.

 In Parga you can walk to the Venetian fortress which is not interesting itself because it is not maintained, but it provides a great view of the entire Parga, the island and the Valtos beach.
-To reach Ali Pasha Fortress, the best option is to take a trolley.
+To reach Ali Pasha Fortress, the best option is to take by a tourist train.

-Do not miss the organized excursion from Parga to Paksos and Antipaxos Island where the turquoise and crystal sea will leave you breathless.
+Do not miss the organized excursion from Parga to Paxos and Antipaxos Island where the turquoise and crystal sea will leave you breathless.